 Clean Hunza Project focuses on waste segregation and recycling system for Hunza by encouraging waste management of 200,000 kgs of plastics in 2021, eventually leading up to 1000 tons by 2025 to make Hunza waste-free and promote sustainable tourism in the region.

-Inaugurating the bailing and compressing machine unit, Faiz Ahmed, Deputy Commissioner Hunza said, “I am thankful to Nestlé Pakistan for promoting sustainable tourism in the region and fulfilling our dream of clean green Hunza.
-The first truck load of compressed plastic bails to be transported downstream will complete the cycle of waste minimization and promote circular economy.”
+Inaugurating the baling and compressing machine unit, Faiz Ahmed, Deputy Commissioner Hunza said, “I am thankful to Nestlé Pakistan for promoting sustainable tourism in the region and fulfilling our dream of clean green Hunza.
+The first truck load of compressed plastic bales to be transported downstream will complete the cycle of waste minimization and promote circular economy.”

 Highlighting Nestlé’s global vision for a waste-free future, Waqar Ahmad, Head of Corporate Affairs and Sustainability, Nestlé Pakistan said, “We are accelerating our actions to reduce the environmental impact of various kinds of packaging waste.
 Our vision is that none of our packaging, including plastics, ends up in landfill nor in oceans, lakes and rivers.”

 “Tackling packaging waste requires a collective approach and we are committed to finding improved solutions to reduce, reuse and recycle.
 To achieve this, we have set ourselves the commitment of ensuring 100% of our packaging is reusable or recyclable by 2025 and this initiative is a step in that direction,” he further added.